adavattedeve/Portfolio/README.md

 Objective:

-    Goal was to implement dark souls type of combat.
+    My goal was to implement dark souls type of combat.
 All assets were downloaded from assetstore / mixamo.
     This project was made just to relax at christmas between two more important projects.

 Most important new things learned:

-    - This project was one of the more animation heavy projects, so a lot of things learned about mechanim animation system
+    - This project was one of the more animation heavy projects, so I learned a lot of things about mechanim animation system

-Estimated project time line:
+Estimated project timeline:

     started: late december 2015
     ended: late december 2015